 Additionally, many studies have shown that the optimum number of stocks for an individual portfolio is twenty five.
 That number is appropriate for diversification while not allowing the portfolio to become unwieldy.
 Accordingly, investors must be selective and fashion a diversified portfolio of Undervalued and Rising Trend stocks based on personal preferences, investment objectives, financial conditions and tolerance for risk.

 In short, The Lucky 13 has been extremely successful and not surprisingly, quite popular.
-While not every stock in each Lucky 13 portfolio has been a winner, there have been sufficient winners in each group to produce ten years of positive total returns, nine of which have exceeded 10%.
-Through 2011, the arithmetic average annual return for the portfolio is 12.07%.
-The compound annual growth rate (CAGR) is 11.08%.
-For comparison purposes, the arithmetic average annual return for the S&P 500 is 2.37% and a CAGR of 0.46%.
+While not every stock in each Lucky 13 portfolio has been a winner, there have been sufficient winners in each group to produce twelve years of positive total returns, eleven of which have exceeded 10%.